-Reasoned action and planned behavior:
+Reasoned action and planned consumer behavior:

 In the 1980’s theories on the link between attitudes and behaviors started emerging.
-Martin Fishbein and Icek Ajzen pioneered the theories of reasoned action (TRA) and theory of planned behavior (TPB) which formed the conceptual framework for predicting, explaining, and changing human social behavior.
+Martin Fishbein and Icek Ajzen pioneered the theories of reasoned action (TRA) and theory of planned behavior (TPB), which formed the conceptual framework for predicting, explaining, and changing human social behavior.
 According to the TRA and TPB, there is a strong relationship between attitudes, intentions, behaviors, and changes in attitudes and attention which result in behavior change.
-Fishbein later developed the muli-attribute attitude model, which states that a consumer’s attitude toward an object is a function of the consumer’s perception and belief of the object’s key attributes.
+Fishbein later developed the multi-attribute attitude model, which states that a consumer’s attitude toward an object is a function of the consumer’s perception and belief of the object’s key attributes.
 The model measures three components resulting in a measurable score representing a customer’s attitude toward brands.
-This gives brands the ability to measure consumer attitudes and gain insight into what drives their behavior.
+This gives brands the ability to measure consumer behavior and attitudes and gain insight into what drives their actions.

 Then came the internet:

 Market research has been using social media, expanding research channels with online and mobile research, and we are now experimenting with new technology such as eye-trackers and automation.
 When market research began to gain popularity in the ’20s, any market research of any kind was a substantial undertaking.
-Trying to garner responses from even a small group was tricky, but now we can gather data from around the world with comparative ease.
+Trying to garner responses from even a small group was tricky.
+Today, we can gather data from around the world about consumer behavior with comparative speed and ease.
 Because things are constantly changing and developing in the field, it is an exciting time to be in market research.
 Imagine how much more we can learn in the next decade.